 A Board of Directors consisting of seven (7) board members governs Enduris.
-Its members elect the Board and the positions are filled on a rotating basis.
+The Pool's members elect the Board and the positions are filled on a rotating basis.
 The Board meets quarterly and is responsible for conducting the business affairs of Enduris.